luthfiadityaa/SimeDarby-Wiki/Basic-Design/DFD-WMS/Retrieval/QC-Setting.md

     DNSTOCK ->> Retrieval for Return Stock: Stock Qty: 58

     Retrieval for Return Stock ->> QC Work from Retrieval for Return Stock: Qty To Add?
 2

+    %% --- 5.
+QC Work from Retrieval for Return Stock ---
+    QC Work from Retrieval for Return Stock ->> DNSTOCK: Stock Qty: (60-2) → 58
 :::